Technology Requirements and Key Network/Firewall Settings

 Please make your IT team aware that of the following considerations as part of your roll out to prevent issues with access, downloads, and speed.

-Browsers: Make sure to be using an up to date, modern browser
+Browsers: (Make sure to be using an up to date, modern browser)

+Chrome, Firefox, Microsoft Edge, and Safari work best.
 ZenQMS is no longer supporting IE other than major security considerations on a risk-based approach.
 This also means there is a limit to what the helpdesk can do to cure IE related issues.

 System emails come from noreply@zenqms.com